Why Aren't You Blogging?

 Build and maintain a reliable, good-looking platform

 It’s entirely possible to put together a solidly designed site and outfit it with plugins and other helpful tools for a reasonable amount of money.
 If you can’t do it yourself, outsource.
-You can even buy a premium WordPress theme from WooThemes or StudioPress for about $70-$100.
+You can even buy a premium WordPress theme from WooThemes for about $70-$100.

 Create fresh, meaningful content